JohnLCaron/rlauxe/README.md

 See note in SHANGRLA Section 3.4 on Colorado redacted ballots.

+## Use Styles

+See "More style, less work: card-style data decrease risk-limiting audit sample sizes" Amanda K. Glazer, Jacob V. Spertus, and Philip B. Stark; 6 Dec 2020

-Also theres "use_styles" which gets a tighter bound when you know what ballots have which contests.
+This gets a tighter bound when you know what ballots have which contests.

     use_style: is the sample drawn only from ballots that should contain the contest?